DreamHollow/CMakeEasy/README.md

 *** If you're on Linux: ***

 Currently, CMakeEasy can be used in two different ways.
-If you want to install a local version of CMakeEasy without installing it to your system, just remove the "install" commands on your CMakeLists.txt file.
+If you want to install a local version of CMakeEasy without installing it to your system, just comment out the "install" commands on your CMakeLists.txt file.

 Then you should run 'build_db.sh' and it will generate a working debug setup.
 You will have to run CMakeEasy through terminal directly in the folder.